ruanbekker/ruanbekker.github.io/source/_posts/2019-07-07-making-deploying-functions-even-easier-with-faas-cli-up-using-openfaas.markdown

 URL: https://openfaas.domain.com/function/fn-bar
 ```

 Simply amazing.
-OpenFaaS done a great job in making it as simple and easy as possible to get your functions from zero to deployed in seconds.
+OpenFaaS has done a great job in making it as simple and easy as possible to get your functions from zero to deployed in seconds.